 Our net cash used in investing activities for all periods is primarily for the purchase of various plant and equipment and for the various continuous improvement program we are undertaking.

-Our net cash used in financing activities principally represents repayment of the term loan facility.
+Our net cash used in financing activities principally represents repayments of the short-term borrowing.

 Off-Balance Sheet Arrangement